National Space Trophy Winners

 Portrait by Alan Chinchar.

-Lieutenant General Thomas P. Stafford, USAF (retired) was the
+Lieutenant Thomas P. Stafford, USAF (retired) was the

 1993 recipient of the National Space Trophy for his contributions as an astronaut, administrator, and space advisor over a span